Best 5.56 AMMO For Sale

 5.56 NATO Reloading

 Many shooters wonder if they can and how to reload 5.56 ammo.
 Well, reloading is a great idea because it helps you save some money you would otherwise spend on new rounds.
 The brass used to manufacture cases is not getting any cheaper, while cases make a big cost of ammo.
 Besides, the AR ammo is always in high demand, which means sometimes it can disappear from store shelves.
 Also, consider the overall ammo shortage.
-As for 2022, the average price for 5.56 ammo fluctuates between $0.45 and $0.55 per round.
+The average price for 5.56 ammo fluctuates between $0.35 and $0.55 per round.
 Reloading can help lower the training and plinking cost.

 Military cartridges are typically harder to reload because of the primer pocket type.
 Unlike civilian cartridges that use rolled pockets, military rounds often have their primer pockets crimped for increased reliability and durability.
 To reload a 5.56 NATO round, you’ll need to decrimp the primer pocket with a chamfering tool or a swager tool.